AntoniosBarotsis/Rss2Email/README.md

 This section was getting rather lengthy so I moved it to [the Wiki](https://github.com/AntoniosBarotsis/Rss2Email/wiki#getting-started)!

+### ⚠ Docker ⚠

+Please read [this](https://github.com/AntoniosBarotsis/Rss2Email/wiki#-important-) if you are planning on building the docker image.

 ## Why is this so Slow?

 Currently, the RSS feeds are downloaded in a sequential, blocking, non-concurrent manner as they are